MRC is made up of three main multiple service divisions. View our new brochure in eight languages. MRC Consumer Brochure of Services

-Disability Determination Services (DDS) is funded by the Social Security Administration (SSA) and determines the initial and continued eligibility for federal SSI and SSDI benefits.
+Disability Determination Services (DDS) is funded by the Social Security Administration (SSA) and determines the initial and continued eligibility for federal Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) benefits.
 Special outreach efforts are made to homeless shelters and individuals with HIV.

 There is a lot more to our agency than outlined above!
 Please continue your visit to find out about the many other programs the MRC offers.
 Almost every family in the Commonwealth has at least one person who might benefit from MRC services...especially if that individual is an employer looking to hire qualified workers.

 The MRC can be contacted in a variety of ways:

 - Vocational Rehabilitation has 25 Area Offices administered by three regional offices.